2024 - 2025 Board of Directors

 Dr. Leininger currently practices as an Obstetrician/Gynecologist at Naval Medical Center San Diego (NMCSD).
 During his 26-year Naval career, he was a Residency Program Director, Graduate Medical Education Committee member, Director of Surgical Services, and, most recently, Ob/Gyn Specialty Advisor to the Surgeon General of the Navy.
 He currently serves as the Junior Fellow Advisor for ACOG’s Armed Forces District, and he is also a member of the SASGOG Patient Safety Committee.
 He also serves as an oral board examiner for the American Board of Obstetrics and Gynecology.
 His non-clinical passion is women’s health advocacy including activities such as lobbying for women’s health issues at the state and federal level, leading the 2014 medical revision of the Department of Defense abortion policy, collaborating with other professional societies on policy issues, and encouraging advocacy engagement by all clinicians.

-Immediate Past President - Tony Ogburn, MD
+Immediate Past President - Abimbola Famuyide, MBBS

-Immediate Past President - Tony Ogburn, MD
+Immediate Past President - Abimbola Famuyide, MBBS

 Board